ItsDaveB/OgmiosDotnet/src/Ogmios.Services/MemoryPoolMonitoring/docs/README.md

 # Memory Pool Monitoring

-Memory pool monitoring provides a robust mechanism for interacting with and analyzing the Cardano node's mempool.
-By acquiring snapshots, querying transactions, and utilizing consistent data handling, clients can effectively manage transactions in real-time while optimizing bandwidth and system resources.
+Memory pool monitoring enables real-time interaction and analysis of the Cardano node's mempool.
+It allows clients to acquire snapshots, query transactions, and manage system resources efficiently.

 ---

-## Overview
+## Key Operations

-The memory pool monitoring protocol facilitates the following key operations:

-1. **Acquire Mempool Snapshot**: Clients must acquire a snapshot of the mempool to perform any subsequent queries.
-Once acquired, the snapshot ensures consistent data, preventing duplicate transactions in the same snapshot.
+1. **Acquire Mempool**: Use `AcquireMempoolAsync` to acquire a snapshot of the mempool.
+This ensures consistent data and prevents duplicate transaction processing.
-2. **List Transactions**: Transactions in the mempool can be retrieved sequentially using `nextTransaction`, or checked for existence with `hasTransaction`.

-3. **Query Mempool Details**: The protocol also provides details about the mempool, such as:

-   - Current size (in bytes).
-   - Number of transactions.
-   - Total capacity (defined by network parameters).

-4. **Retrieve Full Transactions**: Optionally, clients can request complete transaction data, including all details, instead of just transaction IDs.
+2. **List Transactions**:

+   - Retrieve transactions sequentially using `NextTransactionAsync`.
+   - Check if a specific transaction exists using `HasTransactionAsync`.

+3. **Query Mempool Details**: Fetch mempool size, number of transactions, and capacity using `SizeOfMempoolAsync`.

+4. **Release Mempool**: Use `ReleaseMempoolAsync` to release the acquired snapshot and free up resources.

+5. **Shutdown**: Close the WebSocket connection gracefully using `ShutdownAsync`.

 ---